skip to content

 Calling the system Linux is more practical and appealing for computer users that often believe Windows is the only thing on earth.

-And what has that software to do with a gnu?
+And what has that software to do with a GNU?

 When Richard Stallman started to design GNU, the main system in use was Unix, which is proprietary.
 Because GNU is similar in function to (and compatible with) Unix, but is free software, he coined the term GNU which stands for GNU's Not Unix.
-It's a recursive acronym. (if you enjoy that kind of humour check out what GNU Hurd means).
+It's a recursive acronym.
+If you enjoy that kind of humour, check out what GNU Hurd means.

 Is Linux a registered trademark?